section-engineering-education/engineering-education/content/articles/class-data-sharing-in-java-with-examples/index.md

 - [Controlling the Sharing of Class Data Manually](#controlling-the-sharing-of-class-data-manually)

 ### Understanding data class sharing
-We can operate many Java virtual machines by using class information or data sharing (CDS).
+We can operate many Java virtual machines using class information or data sharing (CDS).
-Default classes are loaded as soon as there is an installation of Oracle Java Runtime Environment(JRE).
-After then, there is the storage of a copy of everything in a central location.
-You do not need to have the JRE installed before building the shared archive.
+Default classes are loaded as soon as there is an Oracle Java Runtime Environment(JRE) installation.
+After that, there is a copy of everything in a central location.
+Therefore, you do not need to install the JRE before building the shared archive.

 Memory is planned to the common file with the goal that the information in the JVM can get to it when the JVM runs.
-Downloading the common file as opposed to the singular classes saves time.
+Thus, downloading the common file instead of the singular classes saves time.

 Parallelism may be divided into three different types: serial The G1 garbage collector's choices for transferring class data include using OldGC or any other garbage collection method.
-You can only use class data sharing if you're using the G1 garbage collector and shared strings.
+However, you can only use class data sharing using the G1 garbage collector and shared strings.

 The responsiveness of Java SE improvement is by including CDS.
 The faster your software runs, the less memory it will consume.

 #### Reducing the new JVM instances' environmental impact
 - JVM processes running on a single machine can only access a small part of the shared archive.
-It takes longer for our JVM instances to start now that we don't have to duplicate data throughout them.
+It takes longer for our JVM instances to start now that we do not duplicate data throughout them.
 - For Java Hotspot VM to operate, the class information must be saved in a specified manner.
 It saves RAM space as compared to using the traditional class data.
-Storage savings enable numerous apps to run simultaneously on same computer.
+Storage savings enable numerous apps to run simultaneously on the same computer.
 Increase the memory footprint by changing the number of Windows application pages assigned to the process' address space.
 Because of this improvement, the modular image's runtime components use less RAM (inside Windows).
 Once the goal of reducing one's carbon footprint has been set, there would be no going back for the foreseeable future.

 ### Application Class Data Sharing in Java Platform
 A speedier runtime start thanks to the ability to archive application classes is a huge benefit.
 By sharing memory across several JVM processes, AppCDS reduces the runtime footprint of many JVM processes.

 You may save application classes on a networked storage device using this feature.
 All Java processes share class information, which means different Java processes can share the same class information.
 Classloading is possible with either AppCDS or the standard system class loader; but, only AppCDS supports archives.
-A single archive file may be shared by several Java virtual machines (JVMs), saving both space and time.
+Thus, several Java virtual machines (JVMs) may share a single archive file, saving both space and time.

 ### Process of Application Class Data Sharing
 Application Class Data Sharing is the ability to save application classes in a shared archive (ACDS).